idev4u/snatch-todo-app/README.md

 ```
 deploy in cf

-this is the custom command to deploy vapor 3 to cloudfoundry, the build pack is necessary, because we need defently swift 4.1!
+this is the custom command to deploy vapor 3 to cloudfoundry, the build pack is necessary, because we need definitely swift 4.1!

 ```shell
 cf push snatch-todos 32M -c Run -b https://github.com/IBM-Swift/swift-buildpack/releases/download/2.0.11/buildpack_swift_v2.0.11-20180402-2018.zip
 ```

 verify after the deploy (I had deployed in london)
 ```shell